 About My Home Page Welcome Picture...
 Thanks for checking in.
 I LOVE Visitors to my site!
 You guys are awesome!
-Currently my Home Page features a picture of our red transferware dishes.
-I like to set these out for May in honor of Mother's Day but I'm a bit behind this month.
-I like the idea of tea and coffee plus my sweet Polly may also join the scene!
-All the goodies are on our dining room buffet.
-My favorite time for decorating is Christmas, well, maybe Easter, or Valentine's, Oh, maybe Halloween - It's hard to decide.
-I decorate for all seasons!
-Actually, I love all seasons.
-I have to admit I'm a collector of ALL kinds of trinkets!
-I have collected many vintage style items or reproductions over the years and enjoy bringing them out for all to enjoy!
-My stamping/card making friends spend a lot of time here in our dining room and I know they love to see my holiday changes.
+Currently my Home Page features a picture of our buffet all decked out for August and the rest of summer!
+Christmas is my favorite decorating time, or perhaps Halloween - It's hard to decide.
+I change it up for all seasons!
+Actually, I LOVE all the holidays and seasons.
+I have to admit, I'm a collector of many kinds of trinkets!
+I have collected these vintage style items or reproductions over the years and enjoy bringing them out for everyone to enjoy!
+My stamping/card making friends spend a lot of time in our dining room, which is our workshop space, and I know they love to see my seasonal and holiday changes.

 If you are a regular reader on my blog you already know I like to update for the look of the season.
 Every month or so I add some of my special decorative items to our dining room buffet.
 As you can see, fun vintage things are my favorites!
 I hope you'll come again and I'd love to know if you like my monthly vignettes.
 Please enjoy this little feature on my site and check in again.
 Please also see my cards in my favorite ideas section and in my blog.
 I'm loving the albums and their capability.
 Thanks for reading my story page!
 You know you can always comment on my blog or email me!
 I'll always get back to you.
 I do LOVE to see those comments...

 My Splitcoaststampers Gallery link - HERE